What is an Emulsifier

 An emulsifier is an agent that enables removal of excess post emulsifiable penetrant on part surfaces with water.
 Proper emulsification and rinse times allow removal of excess surface penetrant while any penetrant in discontinuities is not removed.

-Unlike water washable penetrants, post emulsifiable penetrants do not contain surfactants (emulsifying agents) in their formulas.
-Post emulsifiable penetrants are resistant to removal from discontinuities during the water rinse step because of the lack of surfactants in their formulas.
+Unlike water washable penetrants, post emulsifiable penetrants do not contain surfactants, emulsifying agents, in their formulas.
+Post emulsifiable penetrants resist removal from discontinuities during the water rinse step because of the lack of surfactants in their formulas.
 However, an emulsifier is required to remove excess post emulsifiable penetrant from the part surface during the penetrant removal step.

 Method B – Lipophilic Emulsifier

 Lipophilic emulsifiers combine with post emulsifiable oil- based penetrants.
 The resultant emulsifier-penetrant combination can be removed from a part surface by water spray.
 The lipophilic emulsifier works primarily by diffusion into the post emulsifiable penetrant.
 Lipophilic emulsifiers are supplied in a ready to use form by the manufacturer.
 No pre-rinse step takes place.
 After the penetrant dwell time is completed, lipophilic emulsifier is usually applied by dip, and then the lipophilic emulsifier drains from the parts.
 The emulsification and drain step is timed to prevent over emulsification and possible removal of penetrant from discontinuities.
 Parts go through a water rinse immediately after the emulsification time.

 Method D – Hydrophilic Emulsifier